What is Long Unwinding: Is Long Unwinding Good or Bad?

 Long Build-Up

-This is seen as a positive (bullish) sign, signalling a shift from a negative or neutral stance to a more positive one.
+Long build up acts as a positive (bullish) sign.
+It signals a shift from a negative or neutral stance to a more positive one.

 As more people buy, the demand for stocks increases, putting upward pressure on prices.